5 Best Car Halogen Headlight Bulbs

 Remove the wiring connector before the spring clip (the clip helps to hold the bulb firm while you’re pulling the wiring off), then undo the spring clip.
 Once the clip is undone, you should be able to move the bulb easily.
 Just swap the new brighter headlight bulb with the old, making sure to note how the bulb fits – which orientation.

 It’s always worth checking that the lights are working correctly before placing all the covers back on, and if you’re changing the bulb for something different (brighter light, blue or white for example), you’ll need to do both bulbs at the same time.

-There are hundreds of different bulbs, both halogen and LED headlight bulbs, but as with a number of upgrades for your car, deciding on what you want to achieve by swapping parts out first is sensible – you want the look of an HID headlight kit?
+There are hundreds of different bulbs, both halogen and LED headlight bulbs.
+As with a number of upgrades for your car, deciding on what you want to achieve by swapping parts out first is sensible.
+Do you want the look of an HID headlight kit?
 Or just an improvement in night time vision?